ladjs/lad/README.md

 Just make sure that any relative paths match up in the `assets/browserconfig.xml` and `assets/manifest.json` files.

 #### Authentication Methods

+> We use Lad's auth package under the hood; so if you want to configure authentication providers you'll want to read more or contribute to [@ladjs/auth][ladjs-auth].

 ##### Google Auth